kj3moraes/Battleship-Game-Engine/Engines/Hunt & Target Method.md

 This describes the hunt and target method of firing as implemented in `IntermediateAdversary.java`.
 The `Boogeyman.java` class also borrows some strategies from this method.

-This Hunt-and-Target implementation is heavily borrowed from steveec9's repository for Battleship (see References).
+This Hunt-and-Target implementation is borrowed from steveec9's repository for Battleship (see References).
 Like that implementation, the method revolves around using 2 lists and a stack: `targets` for mapping out the targets, `hunted` for finding the hunting shots and `priming` for Target mode.
+The implementations differ in our encodings of the Battlefield as well as sp

 ## References